jh1993/CursedTrials/README.txt

 - Non-sorcery spells and self-targeted spells are not available.

 Angry Birds:
-- Realm 1 has no enemies
+- The first 1 realms have no enemies.
 - ALl enemy units have Phoenix Fire.
 - Phoenixes explode an additional time on death.
 - All enemy units have +1 reincarnation.